-The District operates pursuant to a Utility Services and Development Agreement between the City and David B. Hendricks and Houston Intercontinental Trade Center, L.P., on behalf of the proposed District, dated as of March 13, 2008, as assigned to the District on March 30, 2011, and supplemented on November 8, 2012 (collectively, the "Utility Agreement").
-Pursuant to the Utility Agreement, the City consented to the creation of the District within the city limits of the City, the City agreed to extend water distribution and wastewater collection lines to the District's boundary and provide sufficient water supply and wastewater treatment plant capacity to serve the District at full development, and the District assumed responsibility for acquiring and constructing the water distribution, wastewater collection and drainage facilities to serve development occurring within the boundaries of the District (the "Facilities").
+The City provides water and sanitary sewer service to customers within the jurisdictional boundaries of the District pursuant to the Amended and Restated Utility Services and Development Agreement by and between the City and the District effective as of January 15, 2021 (the "Utility Agreement").
+Pursuant to the Utility Agreement, the City agreed to extend water distribution and wastewater collection lines to agreed upon points of connection to serve customers within the District and to provide sufficient water supply and wastewater treatment plant capacity to serve customers within the District at full development, and the District assumed responsibility for acquiring and constructing the water distribution, wastewater collection and drainage facilities to serve development occurring within the boundaries of the District (the "Facilities").

 The Utility Agreement provides that the Facilities shall be designed and constructed in accordance with the requirements and criteria of the City and all applicable regulatory authorities.
 The City agrees to provide the District with its ultimate requirements for water supply capacity as needed and when required by the District without capital charges of any kind.
-The City represents that it has sufficient capacity in the City's wastewater treatment plant to serve the development of the District as needed and when required by the District and that it shall provide these services to the District when needed.
+The City represents that it has sufficient capacity in the City's wastewater treatment plant to serve the development of the District as needed and when required by the District and that it shall provide these services to customers within the District when needed.
 The City agrees to make any necessary improvements to its wastewater treatment plant, at no cost to the District, if at any time it does not have sufficient capacity to serve the development in the District.